David Bowie: The Genesis of Tin Machine

 ποΈ Isolar Office / Private Viewing

-ποΈ Note: David meets with artistic collaborators to discuss the visual identity of the band.
-He decides on a “suit-and-tie” aesthetic that is intentionally corporate and anonymous, a direct move to strip away the flamboyant “David Bowie” persona of the mid-80s.
+ποΈ Notes: Bowie meets with artistic collaborators to define the band’s visual identity.
+He decides on a uniform “suit-and-tie” look that is intentionally corporate and anonymousβa direct move to strip away the flamboyant “David Bowie” superstar persona of the mid-80s.

 ποΈ Isolar Office / Private Viewing

-ποΈ Note: David meets with artistic collaborators to discuss the visual identity of the band.
-He decides on a “suit-and-tie” aesthetic that is intentionally corporate and anonymous, a direct move to strip away the flamboyant “David Bowie” persona of the mid-80s.
+ποΈ Notes: Bowie meets with artistic collaborators to define the band’s visual identity.
+He decides on a uniform “suit-and-tie” look that is intentionally corporate and anonymousβa direct move to strip away the flamboyant “David Bowie” superstar persona of the mid-80s.

 π